 Here are 4 of the most common types of collateral used in asset based lending:

-- Accounts Receivable: Any receivable due within 90 days may be pledged as collateral in an asset based loan.
+- Accounts Receivable: Typically, receivables due within 60-90 days may be pledged as collateral in an asset based loan.
 In this case, the size of the loan is proportionate to the outstanding receivables balance.
 The amount a lender will advance depends on many factors, including the collection period and the diversification of a business’s accounts.
 In most cases, advance rates on accounts receivables are set at 70%-90%.

 - Machinery and Equipment: Any machinery or equipment your business owns can be pledged as collateral.
 As these assets are not as easily converted to cash, they require special consideration.
 The borrowing base, therefore, widely varies.
 A lender will consider an asset’s useful life to determine value depreciation over time.

-- Real Estate: Any real estate a business owns is eligible to secure an asset based loan.
-An independent appraiser will need to determine the property’s market value and any appreciation.
+- Real Estate: Any real estate a business owns can be used to secure asset backed lending funds.
+For this type of property based loan, an independent appraiser will need to determine the property’s market value and any appreciation.
 If you’re still paying a mortgage on the property, you’ll need to have paid off a significant portion to pledge the property as collateral.

 Asset Based Financing Basics